Theaang/Theaang.github.io/_pages/cv.md

 • Worked on the design and collection of questionnaires, modeling, and data analysis in SPSS.

 ## **RESEARCH OBJECTIVES**
-Cognitive neuroscience; Computational neuroscience; Advanced mathematical and statistical modeling; Advanced neuroscience technique, theory, & framework developments; Topics in sleep, memory, learning, emotion, & decision-making; The effects of development, aging, gender, disability, & patient factors.
+Systems and computational neuroscience; Cognitive functions, Mathematical and statistical modeling; Neural dynamics (oscillatory & aperiodic networks, criticality, and connectivity); Dynamic systems and neural network models; Mechanisms of memory, sleep, & plasticity; Multi-scale neural computation across brain states, modalities & developmental trajectories; Effects of aging, gender, disability, and neurological conditions on neural communication and cognition; Open, transparent, and reproducible science.

 ## **RELEVANT SKILLS AND CERTIFICATIONS**
-•  Expert in Python, R, MATLAB, SPSS, interfaces including MNE-Python, Nipy, SPM, FSL, Stan, Fieldtrip, EEGLAB, and pipeline & package developments.
+•  Expert in Python, R, MATLAB, interfaces including MNE-Python, Nipy, SPM, FSL, Stan, Fieldtrip, EEGLAB, and in developing reproducible analysis pipelines and research packages. <br>
-•  Highly proficient with EEG, PSG, fMRI, DTI, in vivo electrophysiology, behavioral analysis, computational modeling, advanced statistical analysis, data handling and visualization, machine learning & deep learning, multi-level modeling of neural data, novel statistical method development, and simulation.
+•  Highly proficient with EEG, PSG, fMRI, sMRI, DTI, in vivo electrophysiology (LFP, spikes), behavioral paradigms, advanced statistical analysis, machine learning, multi-level modeling of neural data, cross-species comparative modeling, and novel theory & method development. <br>
-• Proficiently skilled in mathematical and physical modeling of dynamic spatiotemporal composition, neural networks and circuits, functional and structural connectivity, and nonlinear systems.
+• Proficiently skilled in mathematical and computational modeling of dynamical systems, neural networks, spatiotemporal dynamics, stochastic and probabilistic processes, and functional and structural connectivity. <br>
-•  Extensive experience with basic software and languages including LaTeX, Microsoft Word, Excel, PowerPoint, Photoshop, Illustrator, etc. for manuscript writing and visualization.
-•  Familiar with working with people including children and elderly from diverse backgrounds.
-•  Have strong research, leadership, communication, innovation, mentorship, problem-solving, and critical thinking skills, as well as unwavering enthusiasm and curiosity for advanced research topics.

-## **STEM COURSES TAKEN**
-Undergraduate math/stat courses: <br>
-Calculus III, A <br>
-Linear Algebra, A <br>
-(Amherst College) Intermediate Statistics, A <br>
-(Amherst College) Statistics & Experimental Design, A <br>
-Discrete Mathematics, A <br>
-(Amherst College) Probability, A <br>
-Stochastic Processes, A <br>
-(Smith College) Differential Equations, A <br>
-(Amherst College) Generalized Linear & Mixed Model, Ongoing <br>
-Advanced Linear Algebra, Ongoing

-Graduate math/stat courses: <br>
-(UMass Amherst) Statistical Methods/DataSci (Machine Learning), A <br>
-(UMass Amherst) Probability Theory I, A

-Undergraduate science courses: <br>
-Intro to Neuroscience, A <br>
-Organic Chemistry I, A <br>
-Cognitive Neuroscience, A <br>
-(Amherst College) Biochemical Principles, A- <br>
-Lab: Behavioral Neuroscience, A <br>
-Research Techniques in Neuro, A <br>
-(Smith College) Cell Biology, A <br>
-Systems Neuroscience, Ongoing <br>
-(UMass Amherst) Advanced Neurobiology, Ongoing <br>
-(UMass Amherst) Independent Study Research, Fall 2023-Spring 2025, A

-Graduate science courses: <br>
-(UMass Amherst) Functional Magnetic Resonance Imaging, A
+• Advanced proficiency in scientific writing, figure and graphical design, and publication preparation using LaTeX, Adobe Illustrator, and Photoshop. <br>
+•  CITI-certified for human and animal research; experienced working with diverse populations, including children, older adults, non-human primates, and rodents. <br>
+•  Fluent in English, Cantonese, Japanese, and Mandarin; strong presentation and communication skills.